tri2sing/PythonMapReduceHadoop/README.md

 Sameer Adhikari:

-This repo contains material I created for a course that I offered at Intel in 2012.
+This repo contains material I created for a three-day course that I offered at Intel in July 2013.

 I have included the code for the examples I used in class.